omeka/omeka-s-enduser/docs/modules/mapping.md

 # Mapping

-The [Mapping module](https://omeka.org/s/modules/Mapping){target=_blank} allows you to geolocate Omeka S items and add interactive maps to [Site Pages](../sites/site_pages).
+The [Mapping module](https://omeka.org/s/modules/Mapping){target=_blank} allows you to geolocate Omeka S items.
 Maps can also include timelines that allow you to scroll through items on a map in chronological order.

+The Mapping module has no global configuration settings.
+It adds geolocating capabilities to each item, and also adds page blocks to [Site Pages](../sites/site_pages.md) that can be used to display maps for browsing.

 ## Item mapping

 To add a map to a new or existing item, click to edit the item.
-Navigate to the _Mapping_ tab to add a map to the item.
+Navigate to the "Mapping" tab to add a map to the item.
 Selecting the tab will open the map interface.

 ![Screenshot of the Add/Edit Item Page with Mapping tab selected.
 Large World Map with white buttons described below](../modules/modulesfiles/Mapping_Item_Add.png)

-### Manipulating the Map
+### Manipulating the map
 Small white buttons on the left side of the map control and modify the appearance of the map.
 Hover over the buttons with the mouse to view tool-tips.

 ![Screenshot of the buttons on the map described below](../modules/modulesfiles/Mapping_JustButtons.png)

 * **Zoom in**: The small white square with a black plus sign.
-Each click zooms in one step.
+Each click zooms in one step (between 0 and 19).
 * **Zoom out**: The small white square with black minus sign.
-Each click zooms out one step.
+Each click zooms out one step (between 0 and 19).
 * **Draw a Marker**: The small white square with black bubble marker.
 When you click the button your pointer becomes a blue marker.
 Click again on the map to place the marker.
 * **Move Marker**: The small white square with black box and pencil icon.
 This option is only available after a marker has been added.
 Click the button and a pink box appears around each marker.
 Click a marker to move it.
 Click again to place.
-Use the grey buttons to _Save_ or _Cancel_.
+Use the grey buttons to "Save" or "Cancel".
 * **Delete Marker**: The small white button with a trashcan icon.
 This option is only available after a marker has been added.
 Click the icon to select a marker.
 Click the marker to be removed and it will disappear.
-Use the grey buttons to _Save_ or _Cancel_ these changes.
+Use the grey buttons to "Save" or "Cancel" these changes.
 * **Search Address**: The small white square with a black magnifying glass icon.
 Click to enter an address in the search bar.
 * **Set the current view as default view**: The small white square with a target or crosshair symbol.
 The map will default to a zoomed out (global) view.
 Click to set the current view as the default view for this item.
 * **Go to current default view**: The small black square with a black box around a dot.
 The This option is only available after you have set a default view.
 Click to pan and zoom map to the selected view for this item.